Setup a Samba share on Linux via command line

 After installation, you should have a default Samba configuration file in /etc/samba/

-(just in case), then open it in a text editor:
+(just in case) and then create a new file a text editor:

 sudo nano /etc/samba/smb.conf